 These raw truffles taste pretty much like a candy sweetened by dates.
 They are rich, creamy, and so delectable.
 There’s no melting ganache when you bite into these.
 BUT, but my friends, you will experience a moment of sweet caramel-y bliss as these truffles melt on your tongue.
 If you’ve ever made raw treats with dates, you know what I’m talking about.
 If you haven’t, you’re missing out.
 Seriously.

 I’m extremely selfish with food.
 I will buy or make treats and then hide them from my husband.
 I feel completely justified though because my husband tends to devour everything in sight.
-He never used to suspect that I would be hiding food from him, until he found a few chocolate chip cookie bars tuck away in a pressure cooker.
+He never used to suspect that I would be hiding food from him, until he found a few chocolate chip cookie bars tuck away in a slow cooker.
 So now he always checks the pressure cooker for treats.
 Fortunately, he hasn’t thought of checking the vegetable drawer of our fridge, which is where I hid these raw truffles.
 Yes, I’m a joy to live with.

 There are just some foods that I have a really hard time managing to eat in proper portions.
 A while back it used to be nut butters.
 All nut butters seemed to have this spell on me.
 I could never eat just the recommended serving size of two tablespoons.
 Something about eating a spoonful after spoonful was so satisfying, so delicious, and so dang hard to stop!
 Well, my newest obsession are these truffles.
 I have a few of these raw truffles every single day before my run and/or to re-fuel right after.
 But even if working out isn’t your thing, you can enjoy these truffles as a pick-me-up afternoon snack or a simple dessert.